This page may contain affiliate links. Learn More.

 If you think that’s ridiculous, don’t.
 Those things have actually happened to me.

 If your provider finds a tick on your child’s head, are they required to pull it off?
 NOPE!
-You might have to come get them and do it or take them to the dr. if you can’t.
+You might have to come to get them and do it or take them to the doctor if you can’t.
 If your provider finds a tick on your child’s head and they are willing to pull it off, is that okay?
 Yes.
 They can help take care of your child to their level of ability, but it’s not okay to suggest they need to do something they are uncomfortable doing.

 Some people are scared of ticks and can’t pull one off.
 You don’t get to expect things from your provider that they can’t do.

 How to handle daycare issues

 Communication goes a long way to handle daycare issues.
 When something comes up, if you don’t tell the provider, she probably won’t know.